Bulawayo: Television

 The state owned ZBC TV is the only free to air TV channel in the city.
-The majority of the households rely on the South African based satellite television distributor, DStv and OVHD for better entertainment, news and sport across Africa and the world.
+The majority of the households rely on the South African-based satellite television distributor, DStv and OVHD for entertainment, news and sport across Africa and the world.

 Internet

 There are a number of internet service providers in the city.
-The majority of the population in the city access the internet through their mobile phones mainly for news, entertainment and communication.
+Most people in the city access the internet through their mobile phones mainly for news, entertainment and communication.